vdegenne/install-google-lens-on-windows/readme.md

 - Install `Chrome`, `AutoHotKey`, `NodeJs` (with `npm`)
 - Click `RUN.bat` (this will run the server used to paste images in the browser)
+- Click on `lens-clicker.ahk`

 - Now you can use <kbd>Alt</kbd> + <kbd>Shift</kbd> + <kbd>S</kbd> to take a partial screenshot and analyse the content in *Google Lens*

+**Note** : Because my computer is different from yours (screen resolution, Chrome version, etc...)
+You will probably need to alter some location values in the `.ahk` file.
+Make few testing and tweak the values to suit environment.

 ## Help